This Is the Easiest-Ever Way to Make a Mason Jar Salad

 The dressing goes at the bottom of the jar and the greens sit at the top, ensuring they don’t touch until you’re ready to dig in (eliminating the possibility of soggy greens).
 Crunchy veggies, such as carrots, cucumbers, and bell pepper, are added to the jar on top of the vinaigrette, which allows them to marinate and soak in extra flavor.
 Next, you’ll pile on beans, grains, and protein, followed by the greens and toppings of your choosing.
 When you’re ready to enjoy, pour the salad into a bowl, then mix it up until the components are well distributed.
 You’ll find that the salad tastes fresh and full of flavor, and that all the ingredients have retained their crispness and texture.
-The layering technique also means you can make multiple salads ahead of time—so prepare your jars on Sunday to save you time during the week.
+The layering technique also means you can make multiple salads ahead of time—so you can prepare your jars on the weekend to save you time during the week.
 Using the guide below as an outline.
 Now you’re ready to transform your favorite salad into a mason jar lunch.

 Illustration by Sarah Ferone